piotr-pajak/todo-list-api/README.md

 If you have any questions or suggestions for the project, feel free to get in touch with me.

-Thank you for using the ToDo List Client!
+Thank you for using my ToDo List Client and ToDo List API!